 - If it doesn’t need to be said aloud, try writing it in a message or email instead.

-- Join them.
-If a colleague with hearing loss is campaigning for a change to the working environment, lend your support.
+- If a colleague with hearing loss is campaigning for a change to the working environment, lend your support.

 - Be kind and considerate and continue to include them in discussions.